MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 5. On the **Confirm the settings** page, review the application settings, and then click **Close**.
 16. Repeat this process for each Office application you want to create and deploy--so, once for each deployment group you defined.

--

--> [!IMPORTANT]

--> REVIEWERS: It seems more likely that users will click **No** on the deployment page--instead, they'll create their Office applications and then deploy them later.
-If they do that, though, it seems like they can't use the Office installer for the second part--they just need to go through the standard application deployment wizard.
-Is that correct?
-It seems problematic to give admins steps that render part of our Office Installer wizard useless.

 -> [!IMPORTANT]
 -> After you create and deploy Office 365 ProPlus using the Office 365 Installer, Configuration Manager will not manage the Office updates by default.
 If you want to enable Office 365 clients to receive updates from Configuration Manager, see [Manage updates to Office 365 ProPlus with System Center Configuration Manager](manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md).